Garden Planner & Gardening Journal Templates (Printable)

 • Transplant to garden date

+I enjoy taking hand written notes and drawing out my garden beds, but if you don’t, there are digital options.
 If you need help laying out your garden, try the Hortisketch Garden Planner from True Leaf Market.
 It’s a visual planner that lets you drag and drop plants into your garden layout.

 hortisketch garden planner

-Originally published in 2012, updated in 2018.
+Originally published in 2012, last updated in 2025.

 Leave a Reply